OlivierLaflamme/Offensive-Go-Scripts/README.md

 # Offensive Go
 New to golang, best way to learn is by making scripts.
+Most of these are solid derivatives of python scripts I or other people have made but in Go.